ibm-cloud-docs/account/catalog-add-private.md

 After you validate your software, you're ready to make it available to all users who have access to your private catalog.
 Open the **Actions** menu, and select **Publish to account**.

-## Importing software to your private catalog
+## Importing software to your catalog
 {: #create-cicd-product}
 {: cli}